raghavtan/catalog/docs/modules/component.md

 The `compute` command processes metrics for a component, computing facts and pushing values to the remote IDP.

+Read the documentation for more information regarding the [fact system](../fact-system/overview.md).

 - **Command Options:**

 ```